Are you looking for a noisy toy for your rabbit to play with?

 Noise: Distracting

-Our rabbit likes making noise so we hung one of these that had a bell on it next to his food bowl, he soon got the hang of ringing it persistently when he ran out of food which was very cute.
+One of our rabbits likes making noise to get attention so we purchased one with a bell on and hung it next to his food bowl, he soon got the hang of ringing it persistently when he ran out of food which was very cute and became a bit of a game in the end.

 Overall